scalar-labs/scalar-kubernetes/docs/AzureAKSScalarDL.md

 ## How to destroy

-Don't forget to delete the entire environment with `terraform destroy` when you finished
+Don't forget to delete the entire environment with `terraform destroy` when you are finished.

 Please check out [Scalar DL Getting Started](https://scalardl.readthedocs.io/en/latest/getting-started/) to understand how to interact with the environment.